KaHarlacz/CakeHouse/README.md

 # CakeHouse

-This is my first app which I wrote using Spring framework and React.
+This app is an implementation of a website that allows users to share, discover and vote for their favorite recipes.
+It's the first app that I wrote using the Spring framework and React.

 ## How to run this app